 While not exactly RSS readers, there are several dedicated apps on the market to help you stay on top of the journal literature and other scholarly information.
 In addition to the raw tables of contents they offer other services and/or functionality.

 BrowZine is an app for iPads and Android tablets that lets you browse, read and monitor many scholarly journals available to UW-Madison affiliates.
-More information at the Libraries' Browzine information page.
+More information is available at our Browzine FAQ page.

 Read by QxMD is "a single place to discover new research, read outstanding topic reviews and search PubMed".
 Its available for a variety of devices and covers about a dozen medical specialties.